2019 Mercedes-Benz B-Class spy shots

-Mercedes-Benz engineers have started the first public trials of the redesigned B-Class minivan.
+Mercedes-Benz engineers are currently out testing prototypes for a redesigned B-Class minivan.

-The car represents just one of eight body styles Mercedes is planning for its next-generation compact car family, the first member of which will be a redesigned A-Class hatchback debuting in early 2018.
+The car represents just one of eight body styles Mercedes plans for its next-generation compact car family, the first member of which will be a redesigned A-Class hatchback debuting in early 2018.

 Others will include replacements for the CLA, CLA Shooting Brake and GLA as well as some new additions such as an A-Class sedan and GLB SUV.

 We expect the B-Class to trail the A-Class hatch by about a year.
 However, don’t expect it to see it in the United States this time around.
-We get the current B-Class in electric guise only but the car will be dropped after the 2017 model year to make way, eventually, for a new EQA compact electric car.
+We get the current B-Class in electric guise only, but the car will be dropped after the 2017 model year to make way, eventually, for a new EQA compact electric car.

 2019 Mercedes-Benz B-Class spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo